Lost a cat?

 What to include in your poster:

-NB: Moisture can rapidly deteriorate the quality of a poster making photos unrecognisable and text unreadable.
-If possible always laminate your posters.
 Consider photocopying the poster into A5 leaflets to drop through letterboxes in the neighbourhood.
-Many cats ‘go missing’ simply because they are befriended by a neighbour. |
+Many cats ‘go missing’ simply because they are befriended by a neighbour.

 Places to display your posters: